 Three miles (5km) north of Uppsala, Gamla Uppsala was once an important town, the seat of Swedish royalty and the site…

 The Linnaeus Garden was founded in 1655 as the first botanical garden in Sweden.
 It wasn't until the 18th century that…

-The biggest church in Scandinavia at 390 feet (119m), the Uppsala Cathedral, also called the Uppsala Domkyrka,…
+The tallest church in Scandinavia at 390 feet (119m), the Uppsala Cathedral, also called the Uppsala Domkyrka,…

 Become our Uppsala Travel Expert